jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 architecture_020
 ################

-This rule checks the **is** keyword is lower case in the architecture declaration.
+This rule checks the proper case of the **is** keyword in the architecture declaration.

+..
+NOTE::  The default is lowercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**